 MP2 allows you to “bank” and roll forward your exported solar power.
 If you export more than the total amount of grid energy you consume, this power is “banked,” or rolled over to the next month for you to apply toward your next bill (like cell phone minutes).

 Contact your solar installer if you’re having trouble.
 They can provide you with the necessary details about your panels that are needed to complete our form.

-There’s an annual “true-up” after your May bill cycle, at which point we clear the kWh remaining in your bank.
+There’s an annual “true-up” on your October bill cycle, at which point we clear the kWh remaining in your bank.
 If your solar panel system is sized appropriately, there should not be a significant amount – if any – remaining in your bank.